knot126/Melon/Readme.md

 # Melon Software Library

-**Melon** is currently the main core library for some game(-like) projects by Knot126.
-It is mainly focused on making it simple to create a game engine or other type of simulation which supports procedureal content generation, advanced physics and "demosceney" things.
+**Melon** is a core library for projects by Knot126.
+It is mostly focused on simplifying the creation of simulations and their engines which use procedureal (content) generation, advanced physics and "demosceney" or exprimental things.

 ## Support

-This library is **not currently supported** very well, and there is a lot of messy code.
-It probably shouldn't be used in seroius projects until it evolves more.
+This library is **not well supported for thirdparty projects**, though it is MIT licenced.
+There is a lot of messy code.

 There is some documentation in the [docs](docs) folder.
 Most documentation is inline at the start of the implementation of each function.

+It would probably be more fun for you to build your own tech, anyways.

 ## Including in Projects